-It is the nation's largest single-day food drive, and is held annually on the second Saturday in May in 10,000 cities and towns in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands and Guam.
+The Letter Carriers' food drive is held annually on the second Saturday in May in 10,000 cities and towns in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands and Guam.
 It remains as important as ever, with many people facing economic struggles.
 Hunger affects tens of millions of people around the country, including millions of children, senior citizens and veterans.

-Last year, letter carriers collected 70.7 million pounds of food donations along their postal routes.
+Last year, letter carriers collected 71.6 million pounds of food donations along their postal routes.
 That brought the total since NALC's food drive began in 1993 to more than 1.67 billion pounds.

-On Saturday, May 11, the nation's 175,000 letter carriers will collect the donations residents leave near their mail boxes, as they deliver mail.
+On May 11, as they deliver mail, the nation's 202,000 letter carriers will collect the donations that residents have left near their mailboxes.
 People are encouraged to leave a sturdy bag containing non-perishable foods, such as canned soup, canned vegetables, canned meats and fish, pasta, rice or cereal next to their mailbox before the regular mail delivery on Saturday.

-People who have questions about the drive in their area should ask their letter carrier, contact their local post office, or go to www.helpstampouthunger.com, www.facebook.com/StampOutHunger, or www.twitter.com/StampOutHunger.
+People who have questions about the drive in their area should ask their letter carrier, contact their local post office or go to nalc.org/food, facebook.com/StampOutHunger or twitter.com/StampOutHunger.

 SOURCE National Association of Letter Carriers